michhar/jetson-customvision/README.md

   - Use object detection and **"General (compact)"** as "Domain" ("compact" will ensure we can export for IoT Edge and model is of a smaller architecture)
   - If there are multiple classes, ensure a balanced dataset, that is, same number of images in each class for best performance ([other tips from Microsoft](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-improving-your-classifier))
-  - Export as Dockerfile --> ARM (Raspberry Pi 3) and download the zipped folder
+  - Export as ONNX --> ONNX Float16 (the float16 means the model has been quantized to decrease its memory footprint)
-  - Locate the `model.pb` and `labels.txt` files in the `app` folder within the main zip folder
+  - Locate the `model.onnx` and `labels.txt` files in the downloaded folder.

 Example of hardhat detection (two-class) with Custom Vision (using the "Quick Test" feature after training):